COFFEEHOUSE

 The second "Wave" was essentially a reaction to the inferior coffee promoted in the first "Wave."
 Starbucks is most often associated with this period.
 The coffee improved, but marketing coffee as an experience, rather than just a beverage, was the driving force.
 Consumers wanted to know about coffee origins and the roast styles of what would become known as "specialty coffee" beans.

 With the third "Wave," coffee has taken center stage.
-Consumers can now trace coffee's lineage to the very farm and farmer that produced it.
+Consumers can now trace a coffee's lineage to the very farm and farmer that produced it.
 Soil, altitude, and processing methods have become important factors to more discerning coffee drinkers.
 And it doesn't end there as consumers abandon automatic coffee makers in favor of brewers and brewing methods that align to the fundamentals of a perfect cup.

 The majority of roasters and coffeehouses associated with "Third Wave" are small businesses, independently owned and operated.
 Coffeehouses that roast beans in-house represent entrepreneurs who love great coffee and created a business to share specialty coffee with their communities - just as we have.